-- To work collaboratively with the school, so that children receive consistent messages about how to behave at home and at school - Read the school rules and support these - Supporting their children's learning and co-operating with the school as set out in the Home-School Agreement - Ensuring children attend school in good health, punctually, and regularly (this involves not taking leave of absence during term time) - Providing letters or phoning the school to explain absences - Being realistic about their children's abilities and offering encouragement and praise - Participating in discussions concerning their child's progress and attainments - Ensuring they contact the school to discuss matters which affect a child's happiness, health, progress and behaviour - Take an active part in their children's learning, giving due importance to homework, hearing reading and assisting in learning tables and spellings - Allowing children to take increasing social and personal responsibility as they progress through the school - Accepting responsibility for the conduct of their children at all times - If the school has to use reasonable consequences to a child as a result of inappropriate behaviour, parents will support the actions of the school.
+- To work collaboratively with the school, so that children receive consistent messages about how to behave at home and at school - Read the school values and support these - Supporting their children's learning and co-operating with the school as set out in the Home-School Agreement - Ensuring children attend school in good health, punctually, and regularly (this involves not taking leave of absence during term time) - Providing letters or phoning the school to explain absences - Being realistic about their children's abilities and offering encouragement and praise - Participating in discussions concerning their child's progress and attainments - Ensuring they contact the school to discuss matters which affect a child's happiness, health, progress and behaviour - Take an active part in their children's learning, giving due importance to homework, hearing reading and assisting in learning tables and spellings - Ensure that children come to school in the correct school uniform, as specified in the school handbook - Allowing children to take increasing social and personal responsibility as they progress through the school - Accepting responsibility for the conduct of their children at all times - If the school has to use reasonable consequences to a child as a result of inappropriate behaviour, parents will support the actions of the school.
 If parents are concerned about the way a child has been treated, they should initially contact the class teacher, then Headteacher.
 If the concerns remain, they should put these concerns in writing to the Chair of Governors.
 If these discussions cannot be resolved informally the Complaints Procedure and Policy should be followed.